ArmynC/ArminC-AutoExec/.github/README.md

 > [!IMPORTANT]
 > The buy-binds layout in CS2 has changed.
 Be aware that you should modify the in-game loadout as indicated.

+> [!NOTE]
+> The crosshair is primarily designed and intended for 1920x1080 resolution.
+For distinct ones, the experience may vary.

 ## Updating

 When a **new version** is out, you have **two methods** to _update_: